RoyElkabetz/CityLearn-MAD-CATS/README.md

 - `prediction_method`: The method to use for predicting the net consumption of each building.
 Choose from:
   - `IDX`: Use the time and building indices for perfect prediction over the training set.
   - `CSV`: Load the predictions from a CSV file.
-  - `DOT`: Generate prediction by finding the maximal dot-product overlap of the past $24$h consumption and training data.
+  - `DOT`: Generate prediction by finding the maximal dot-product overlap of the past $24$ h consumption and training data.
-  - `MLP`: Predict with Multi-Layer Perceptron, using $24$h history of net consumption and global variables.
+  - `MLP`: Predict with Multi-Layer Perceptron, using $24$ h history of net consumption and global variables.
-- `agent_type`: The type of decision-maker to use for all agents except the last one ($N-1$ agents).
+- `agent_type`: The type of decision-maker to use for all agents except the last one ( $N-1$ agents).
 Choose from:
   - `RB-local`: Use Rule-Based agents.
   - `PLAN-local`: Use the Uniform-Cost Search algorithm.
 `last_agent_type`: The type of decision-maker to use for the last agent.
 Choose from: